 In the early history chapter, we left off with the British army having conquered the French colony of Quebec, placing thousands of worried French settlers under uncertain English rule.
-Meanwhile, the 13 British colonies of New England had declared independence as the United States of America, which sent hoards of English-speaking Loyalists northward, looking for somewhere to live that was still under British rule.
+Meanwhile, the 13 British colonies of New England had declared independence as the United States of America, which sent a bunch of English-speaking Loyalists northward, looking for somewhere to live that was still under British rule.
 They found Quebec.
 To achieve peace in their now uncomfortably diverse colony, in 1791 the Brits chopped Quebec in half, making one colony into two: Upper Canada for the English, and Lower Canada for the French.

 Though the British had promised to respect the independence of the United States of America in the aftermath of the Revolutionary War (1775-1783), Anglo-American relations remained tense and disrespectful in the early 1800s.
 The British Navy routinely harassed American ships that tried to trade with England’s arch-nemesis France, seizing American cargo or kidnapping and drafting American sailors into British military service.

-A certain faction of American politicians (sometimes dubbed the War Hawks) soon began calling for a “Second War of Independence” against England, with British forces stationed in the Canadian colonies being the most obvious target for a strike.
+A certain faction of American politicians (sometimes dubbed the War Hawks) soon began calling for a “Second War of Independence” against England, with British forces stationed in the Canadian colonies being the most obvious target for a preemptive strike.
 It was a controversial proposal.
-The United States of those days was a small, poor nation ill-equipped for a rematch with the most powerful empire in the world, and many Americans worried a ill-conceived war with England would wind up weakening their independence, rather than strengthening it.
-But the Hawks had won the debate, and in June of 1812 the U.S. Congress voted in favour of war.
+The United States of those days was a small, financially-struggling nation ill-equipped for a rematch with the most powerful empire in the world, and many Americans worried a ill-conceived war with England would wind up weakening their independence, rather than strengthening it.
+But the Hawks won the debate, and in June of 1812 the U.S. Congress voted in favour of war.

-Up to this point, the Canadian colonies had very authoritarian, aristocratic governments.
+Up to this point, the Canadian colonies had very authoritarian, aristocratic colonial governments.
 Though small elected parliaments were introduced to the colonies in the late 1700s, these were weak by design, and all real power remained in the hands of the British-appointed governor.
-This was fine when the colonies were filled mainly with illiterate farmers and fur traders, but by the 1820s, Upper and Lower Canada were becoming larger, richer, and more diverse societies.
-A swelling population and steady economic growth saw the rise of a growing middle class comprised of people like merchants, carpenters, doctors, lawyers, and journalists — all of whom demanded a greater say in how their colony was being run.
+This was fine when the colonies were filled mainly with poor farmers and fur traders, but by the 1820s, Upper and Lower Canada were becoming larger, richer, and more diverse societies.
+A swelling population and steady economic growth saw the rise of a substantial middle class comprised of people like merchants, carpenters, doctors, lawyers, and journalists — all of whom demanded a greater say in how their colony was being run.

 Meanwhile, similar things were going on in Britain’s Maritime colonies, a small collection of islands and peninsulas on the Atlantic coast that were governed separately from the Canadas.
 Initially sparse and underpopulated, an influx of Loyalist migrants had flooded the colony of Nova Scotia after the American Revolution, and in 1784, a chunk was split off to form the new colony of New Brunswick.
-Like the Canadas, these colonies experienced similar bouts of political turmoil in the mid-1800s stemming from a lack of democratic government, but also born from a hopeless economic situation far worse than anything on the mainland.
+Like the Canadas, these colonies experienced similar bouts of political turmoil in the mid-1800s stemming from a lack of democratic government, but also born from a dire economic situation far worse than anything on the mainland.

-During the mid-19th century, Britain became more preoccupied with expanding its empire in India and Asia and began to sharply lose interest in Canadian affairs.
-This left the Canadian politicians to come up with their own solutions to their political problems, and by the 1860s some began to push for the idea of merging all of England’s remaining North American colonies into a unified, jointly-run, self-governing colonial confederation.
-This would give the colonies improved economic and military strength born from their combined land and resources, while also granting greater local government powers to groups like the French, who clearly wanted more control over their own affairs.
-A series of colonial conferences were held, and members of the parliaments of the United Province of Canada and the Maritimes discussed and debated what a proposed federation of “British North America” should look like.
+During the mid-19th century, Britain became preoccupied with expanding its empire in India and Asia and began to lose interest in Canada, which was no longer seen as all that financially or strategically important.
+This put pressure on Canadian politicians to come up with their own solutions to their political problems, and by the 1860s some of them began to push for the idea of merging all of England’s remaining North American colonies into a unified, jointly-run, self-governing colonial confederation.
+This would give the colonies improved economic and military strength born from their combined land and resources, while also granting greater local government powers to groups like the French Canadians, who clearly wanted more control over their own affairs.
+A series of colonial conferences were held, and members of the parliaments of the United Province of Canada and the Maritimes discussed and debated what a proposed federation of British North America should look like.

 Today, Canadians celebrate July 1st as the national holiday of Canada Day — the day Canada “became a country” — but the confederation deal of 1867 was not really understood that way at the time.
 While the new dominion government represented a decisive solution to years of political unrest, Canada remained a colonial possession of Britain, albeit an increasingly self-reliant one.
 Though Canada had gained control over most of its internal affairs, London still retained a number of important powers.
 It was up to the new dominion to prove they could be trusted with more.